-The aftermath of the California Wildfires will impact physicians and healthcare organizations as they strive to deliver safe patient care.
-In addition, administrators and providers will be concerned about having complete medical records, and ensuring that access to records is handled appropriately and protects patient confidentiality.
-NORCAL offers the following resources and strategies as part of a risk management approach to encountering fire-related issues.
+Wildfires can have a devastating impact on physicians and healthcare organizations as they strive to deliver safe patient care.
+In addition, administrators and providers need to be concerned about having complete medical records, and ensuring that access to records is handled appropriately and protects patient confidentiality.
+NORCAL Group offers the following resources and strategies as part of a risk management approach to encountering fire-related issues.
 These are presented as general guidance – depending on the circumstances, your current resources and capabilities may not be able to accomplish activities as you would during normal daily operations.
 The main objective is to provide safe, appropriate, and legal care to your patients.
-Policyholders should not hesitate to contact NORCAL’s Risk Management Department at: 855.882.3412 with a specific issue or concern.
+Policyholders should not hesitate to contact NORCAL Group’s Risk Management department at: 855.882.3412 with a specific issue or concern.

 Keep up with information from the command centers at the state, county, and municipal levels.
 The California Statewide Wildfire Recovery Resources site provides robust resources across multiple topic areas for those affected and the California Department of Forestry and Fire Protection (CalFire) posts current information about the fires in impacted counties.